xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

     >[!NOTE]
     >If you don't see an Integration sandbox option, you might not have a global admin account, or the integration sandbox has already been set up and you're using an integration sandbox account.

-4. Fill in the contact information for the integration sandbox admin account, and then click **Set up account**.
+4. Fill in the contact information for the integration sandbox admin account, and then click **Create account**.
 You might need to wait a few minutes for the account to be created.

 5. After you see the confirmation message, sign out of Partner Dashboard, then sign back in with your new integration sandbox admin account, in the form *username*@*domain* and with the password you just specified.